Proto:Sonic CD (Sega CD)/Prototype 510

 - You cannot pause the game for some reason.

 You can only access these levels with the level select.

 - There are no rings.

 - A monitor showing Sonic's face can be found in the background at the very beginning of Act 1 Good Future.
 This doesn't appear in the final.
-In both prototype 510's Bad Future and the final version's Bad Future there is an Eggman monitor in the same position.
+In both this build's Bad Future and the final version's Bad Future, there is an Eggman monitor in the same position.
 This Sonic monitor was restored in the 2011 rerelease of Sonic CD, appearing in Act 3 instead.

-- All the objects use the same sprites across all time zones, appear slightly different from the final, and have incorrect palettes.
+- All objects use the same sprites across all timezones, appear slightly different from the final, and have incorrect palettes.